 The MEDA ASCII-formatted EDR data files will have a “.csv” extension, while the accompanying detached ASCII PDS4 label will carry a “.xml” extension.

 The MEDA ASCII formatted data files can be one of two types, listed in Table 2.4.5.
-Both consist of comma separated value (csv) table file whereupon each row, or record, denotes a single data product and each column, or field, denotes a single keyword.
+Both consist of comma separated value (csv) table file whereupon each row, or record, denotes a single data product and each column, or field, denotes a single attribute.

 Label Descriptions